LZ497/News-Headline-Classification/final report.md

 For our train datasets, the loss: 0.62453, f1-score: 0.80974, accuracy: 0.80984, precision: 0.81017, recall: 0.80979.
 For our test datasets, the loss: 0.68415, f1-score: 0.78636, accuracy: 0.78646, precision: 0.78738, recall: 0.78632.

-We could use the projetor to this interpret and visualize the embeddings.
+We could use the projetor to interpret and visualize the embeddings.
 The dashboard allows users to search for specific terms, and highlights words that are adjacent to each other in the embedding (low-dimensional) space.
 ![image](https://github.com/zhanglu980608/NLP-Final-Project/blob/main/pics/%20bert.gif)

 ## 3.7 LSTM